RSPCA Australia: Australian Colonies

 Early concerns about the maltreatment of animals were expressed in newspaper articles and letters from correspondents in the colony of NSW in the first decade of the nineteenth century.
 The earliest piece of colonial legislation that carried penalties for some forms of cruelty toward animals was passed in Tasmania (then called Van Dieman's Land) in 1837.
 However, there was no co-ordinating body that superintended the enforcement of this early colonial legislation.
 Sentiments about the necessity of passing substantial anti-cruelty laws and creating organisations similar to England's RSPCA were published in the newspapers in the colonial states of NSW, Victoria, South Australia, Queensland, Tasmania and Western Australia from the 1860s until the early 1890s as each colonial state established an SPCA.

 The first Society for the Prevention of Cruelty to Animals (SPCA) in Australia was formed in the colony of Victoria in 1871.
 This was followed by New South Wales in 1873; South Australia in 1875; Tasmania in 1878; Queensland in 1883; Western Australia in 1892; Australian Capital Territory in 1955 and Darwin in 1965.

+A Women's section of the RSPCA in Australia was formed by Frances Deborah Levvy in 1882.
+However the British organisation disowned the connection after an Australian staff member was found guilty of extortion in 1896.
+Levvy persevered and the organisation was rebranded as the Women's Society for the Prevention of Cruelty to Animals.

 The Royal Warrant was given to the WA SPCA in 1920 by King George V, followed by NSW SPCA in 1923, South Australia in 1937, Queensland in 1955, Tasmania in 1956 and Victoria in 1956.